JUDO: A Juxtaposed Domain-Oriented Multimodal Reasoner for Industrial Anomaly QA

 Abstract

-Industrial anomaly detection has been significantly advanced by large multimodal models (LMMs), enabling diverse human instructions beyond detection, particularly through visual-grounded reasoning for better image understanding.
-However, the lack of domain-specific knowledge of LMMs limits the accurate generation of responses in complex industrial scenarios.
-In this work, we present JUDO, Juxtaposed Domain-Oriented Multi-modal Reasoner, a framework that efficiently incorporates domain knowledge and context in visual and text reasoning.
-The visual reasoning provides detailed inspection by segmenting the defect region in the query image by juxtaposing it with the normal image as visual domain context, enabling a fine-grained visual comparative analysis.
-Furthermore, we inject domain knowledge through supervised fine-tuning (SFT) to enhance context understanding and subsequently guide domain reasoning through reinforcement learning (GRPO) with three tailored rewards.
-Experimental results demonstrate that JUDO achieves superior performance on the MMAD benchmark, surpassing models such as Qwen2.5-VL-7B and GPT4o.
+Industrial anomaly detection has been significantly advanced by Large Multimodal Models (LMMs), enabling diverse human instructions beyond detection, particularly through visually grounded reasoning for better image understanding.
+However, LMMs lack domain-specific knowledge, which limits their ability to generate accurate responses in complex industrial scenarios.
+In this work, we present JUDO, Juxtaposed Domain-Oriented Multimodal Reasoner, a framework that efficiently incorporates domain knowledge and context in visual and textual reasoning.
+Through visual reasoning, our model segments the defect region by juxtaposing query images with normal images as visual domain context, enabling a fine-grained visual comparative inspection.
+Furthermore, we inject domain knowledge through supervised fine-tuning (SFT) to enhance context understanding and subsequently guide domain reasoning through reinforcement learning (GRPO) with tailored rewards, opting for a domain-oriented reasoning process.
+Experimental results demonstrate that JUDO achieves superior performance on the MMAD benchmark, surpassing models such as Qwen2.5-VL-7B and GPT-4o.
 These results highlight the importance of enhancing domain knowledge and context for effective reasoning in anomaly understanding.
-The implementation of JUDO can be found in https://anonymous.4open.science/r/JUDO-9C8B.